Scott Gomez

-Scott Carlos Gomez (born December 23, 1979) is an American professional ice hockey coach and former player.
+Scott Carlos Gomez (born December 23, 1979) is an American ice hockey coach and former player.
+He is the current head coach of the Chicago Steel of the United States Hockey League (USHL).

 He was the assistant coach for the New York Islanders of the National Hockey League (NHL).
 Gomez had previously played in the NHL with the New Jersey Devils, New York Rangers, Montreal Canadiens, San Jose Sharks, Florida Panthers, St. Louis Blues and Ottawa Senators.